 Tips for Visiting the Iowa State Fair for Kids with Different Sensory Needs

 The Iowa State Fair is full of activities including flashing lights, smells from food and barn animals, crowds, and a variety of different sounds.
-For kids (and adults) that are sensory sensitive and/or experience anxiety, it can feel overwhelming.
+For kids (and adults) who are sensory sensitive and/or experience anxiety, it can feel overwhelming.
 Luckily this year there is a sensory-friendly morning.
 Here are some tips for visiting the Iowa State Fair for kids with different sensory needs.

 Develop a schedule